Jeff Wilson (racing driver)

 Jeff Wilson (born 12 August 1948) is a British auto racing driver and expert in race car preparation.
-In 1978 along with Brian Holliday, he set up the HWR Motorsport team.
+In 1978, along with Brian Holliday, he set up the HWR Motorsport team.
 Wilson is best known for competing in the 1991 British Touring Car Championship with a self prepared Vauxhall Belmont.
 Entering three rounds, he scored no championship points, but finished a creditable eleventh place at Donington Park.
 He has entered 28 events in his career, finishing 76% of them.

-He most recently competed in the BRSCC Race TV Open Sportscar Series in 2009.
+Wilson most recently competed in the BRSCC Race TV Open Sportscar Series in 2009.